 Principal Investigator (PI) – John Monahan

-Dr. John Monahan is currently the Director of University of Alaska Fairbanks, Upward Bound and Principal Investigator of the National Science Foundations EPSCoR “Teaching Through Technology (T3) Alliance” project.
+Dr. John Monahan is the Director of University of Alaska Fairbanks, Upward Bound and Principal Investigator of the National Science Foundations EPSCoR “Teaching Through Technology (T3) Alliance”.

 John’s career has included serving as Superintendent of Schools in Iditarod Areas School District and Fairbanks Borough School District, Alaska, faculty with the University of Alaska Anchorage Educational Leadership Program, Interdisciplinary Doctoral Cohort Chair, Professional Development Trainer with Apple Inc., Director of Distance Education with University of Alaska Statewide Academic Affairs, Director of the Alaska Distance Education Consortium (AKDEC), and PI of Alaska’s Broadband Technology Opportunity Program/Sustainable Broadband Adoption and an EPSCoR Track 3 project.